Smoke seen across Birmingham as huge fire breaks out

 “A total of 14 fire crews, with over 60 firefighters have been mobilised to this incident, along with other specialist vehicles and equipment.
 As a result of this incident, traffic is being seriously affected in the city centre.
 Please avoid the area if possible.”

-One 4x4 brigade response vehicle and a hydraulic platform also attended the scene.
+One 4x4 brigade response vehicle, a high-volume pumping unit and a hydraulic platform also attended the scene.

 Earlier, West Midlands Fire Service tweeted: “Large fire in progress in a warehouse on New Summer Street, Hockley, 6 fire engines in attendance.
 Large amounts of smoke can be seen across Newtown, Birmingham.”